 Detailed instructions are available in this manual.

-Load the material again using options from the menu.
+Load the material again using the options from the menu.
 If the extruder motor is working properly and the material is being extruded from the hotend, the nozzle you have removed needs to be cleaned or replaced with a new one.

 If cleaning or replacing the hotend does not help, move on to the next step.